TheBevyFlock/bevy_new_2d/docs/workflows.md

 ### Set up variables

-[`.github/workflows/release.yaml`](../.github/workflows/release.yaml) contains a list of environment variables that are setup automatically for you if you use `cargo generate`.
+[`.github/workflows/release.yaml`](../.github/workflows/release.yaml) contains a list of environment variables that are set automatically by `cargo generate`.
 Otherwise, you will have to fill them in manually and push a commit.

 <details>
-<summary>Relevant section of the release workflow</summary>
+<summary>Environment variables section of the release workflow</summary>

 ```yaml
 env: